How To Speed Up WordPress: A Quick Guide

 Is your WordPress running slow?

 Is your WordPress site loading slow?
 To know the answer to that question, we first need to know what speeds are considered optimal.
-The shortest answer is that you should aim for loading time under 2 seconds.
+The shortest answer is that you should aim for a loading time of under 2 seconds.

 Research has shown that an average user expects the site to load in under 2 seconds.
 On top of that, two seconds is also the cutoff point Google stated for e-commerce sites in 2010.